toptensoftware/cantabile-media-server/readme.md

 * `display` - either 'visible' (the default if not specified), 'hidden' or 'inactive'
 * `syncMode` - either 'none', 'master' or 'mtc' to set the sync mode for video's displayed in this layer.
 * `useProgramList` - whether to load media from the program list (using the channel's selected program number)
+* `programChannel` - specifies to use the selected program number from an alternate channel number
 * `programSlot` - which program number slot to use (see Program Slots below)
 * `programNumberOffset` - an offset to add to the channel's selected program number when loading media
 * `hiddenWhenStopped` - if true, automatically hides the layer when the video is stopped (shown when playing or paused)